johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 Tite Tienou, a Malian who grew up in Burkina Faso, encapsulates a significant aspect of the philosophy that has guided the development of Maize Plant Discipleship: African voices should determine the theology that is of practical relevance to African contexts.
 Tienou states:

 > Africanness and (theological) correctness should not be measured in either dissimilarity or similarity to the West.
-The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of African's in their total context.
+The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of Africans in their total context.
 Quite naturally, the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*

 Although Maize Plant Discipleship is authored by an outsider to Africa, it could and would not have developed without the critical input, as well as missional energy, encouragement, friendship and culture of African people.
 At each stage of its formation, it has been: